-The University's programs have been preparing professionals for the rapid advances in information technology, intense global competition, and increasingly sophisticated technological environments for decades.
-The Ph.D. in Space Operations follows that tradition and the links with local Space centers and centers parallels the others degrees where Space is studied.
+The University's programs have been preparing professionals for the rapid advances in information technology, intense global competition, and increasingly sophisticated technological environments for decades, this degree complements the offerings and that of the new fields of study.
+The Ph.D. in Forensic-Cyberpsychology follows that tradition and the links with local and national cyber based employers means we offer a degree needed.

-The proposed Ph.D. in Space Operations is fully supported by the University's Vision 2025 and Strategic Plan 2017-2025.
-Funding to support the Ph.D. in Space Operations is already available within the existing budget.
+The proposed Ph.D. in Forensic-Cyberpsychology is fully supported by the University's Vision 2025 and Strategic Plan 2017-2025.
+Funding to support the Ph.D. in Forensic-Cyberpsychology is already available within the existing budget.

 The University has active partnerships in the private and public areas (e.g., NASA, Parson Corporation, Leidos, Patton Electronics, Lockheed Martin, Northrup Grumman, Cyber Security Forum Initiative, Internal Revenue Service, and National Cryptologic School).
-The Ph.D. in Space Operations degree will provide new opportunities for partnerships.
+The Ph.D. in Forensic-Cyberpsychology degree will provide new opportunities for partnerships.
 The increase in alliances and the placement of our graduates in our partner institutions will serve to expand the University's enrollment and reputation.
-While additional students will increase financial resources, new partnerships, and grants in the Space Operations field will help diversify and increase financial resources.
-We have has a Space Operations Institute since 2002 at the university and many students of our are in key positions in the industry
+While additional students will increase financial resources, new partnerships, and grants in the Forensic-Cyberpsychology field will help diversify and increase financial resources.